Nachodlv/blog/content/Unreal Engine/Unreal Engine Mass replication.md

 # Conclusion

 While the example provided here showcases replication, it may have some bugs or limitations on a larger scale.
 For smoother movement, consider implementing techniques to smooth the entity's movement on the client side, which I explain how to fix it on this [[Unreal Engine Mass Smooth Movement|post]].
-You might also want to add LOD tags requirements on the URMBMassReplicator so it doesn't replicate the positions of not relevant entities.
+You might also want to add LOD tags requirements on the UMRBMassReplicator so it doesn't replicate the positions of not relevant entities.

 Aditionally, for positions Mass Entity already provides you with *FMassReplicationProcessorPositionYawHandler* so I recommend using it when replication the entity transform.
 I didn't want to use them in this example so I could show you how to replicate your own data.